 I was expecting this vote to be much closer.
 But the people have spoken, and with 64% of the votes, A.J.
 Brown is the preferred WR prospect right now.
 While I have Hary at #1 in my WR rankings, Brown is right there at #2.
 It will be fun to watch both of their rookie seasons and careers beyond that.
 Perhaps this debate is something that we shall revisit in the future.

-Thank you for reading this player comparison.
+Thank you for reading this player comparison on A.J.
+Brown and N’Keal Harry.
 Full Press Coverage has a wide variety of great NFL content to prepare you for the draft.
 Be sure to stay connected to FPC during the 2019 NFL Draft.